 Ignoring Values in a Pattern

-We’ve seen that it’s sometimes useful to ignore values in a pattern, such as in the last arm of a match to give us a catch-all that doesn’t actually do anything, but does account for all remaining possible values.
-There are a few ways to ignore entire values or parts of values in a pattern: using the _ pattern (which we’ve seen), using the _ pattern within another pattern, using a name that starts with an underscore, or using .. to ignore remaining parts of a value.
-Let’s explore how and why to do each of these.
+You’ve seen that it’s sometimes useful to ignore values in a pattern, such as in the last arm of a match, to get a catchall that doesn’t actually do anything but does account for all remaining possible values.
+There are a few ways to ignore entire values or parts of values in a pattern: using the _ pattern (which you’ve seen), using the _ pattern within another pattern, using a name that starts with an underscore, or using .. to ignore remaining parts of a value.
+Let’s explore how and why to use each of these patterns.

 Ignoring an Entire Value with _

-We’ve used the underscore as a wildcard pattern that will match any value but not bind to the value.
-While the underscore pattern is especially useful as the last arm in a match expression, we can use it in any pattern, including function parameters, as shown in Listing 18-17:
+We’ve used the underscore _ as a wildcard pattern that will match any value but not bind to the value.
+Although the underscore _ pattern is especially useful as the last arm in a match expression, we can use it in any pattern, including function parameters, as shown in Listing 18-17:

-Filename: src/main.rs
+src/main.rs

 fn foo(_: i32, y: i32) {